fantasyassassin/fantasyassassin.github.io/about.md

 2. Weekly posts once the season starts summarizing all major events of the week and the best waiver-wire and trade targets,
 3. An end of the season roundup discussing what went well, what went wrong, and what we learned for next season.

 All posts will be short and to the point, so you can quickly and easily get the advice you need.
-No nonsense, just fantasy football.
-Time to assassinate our leagues...
+No nonsense, just fantasy football. **Time to assassinate our leagues**.

 ### About the Author

 This blog is written and maintained by **Sarthak Navjivan**.
 A fantasy football fanatic since the age of 10, he is a high school student with tremendous passions for both sports and numbers, finding fantasy football to be the perfect intersection of the two.
 This blog is his way of sharing his thoughts and strategies with the community.
-You can find out more about Sarthak [here](http://sarthaknavjivan.me/).
+You can find out more about Sarthak, [here](http://sarthaknavjivan.me/).

 ### Contact